-(I did detail some pricing issues in a report I shared last week, but those issues were limited to major "down" markets.
+(I have detailed some pricing issues in past reports, but those issues were limited to major "down" markets.
 And let's face it: In a market that bad, you'll have problems with investments of all types – not just ETFs.)

 About the Author

 Shah Gilani is the Event Trading Specialist for Money Map Press.
 In Zenith Trading Circle Shah reveals the worst companies in the markets - right from his coveted Bankruptcy Almanac - and how readers can trade them over and over again for huge gains.
 He also writes our most talked-about publication, Wall Street Insights & Indictments, where he reveals how Wall Street's high-stakes game is really played.